 We love our furry little friends, and like humans, they too crave an occasional treat!
 While there are a plethora of treats available in any supermarket or pet store for dog owners to buy, many of the brands available are not exactly healthy for your pet and the name brands that are suitable can be quite costly.

-As the dollar becomes less prominent and we become more knowledgeable about our pet’s health and well-being, many dog owners are … Read the rest
+As the dollar becomes less prominent and we become more knowledgeable about our pet’s health and well-being, many dog owners are embracing making … Read the rest

 April 11th, 2013

 The dog sitting and walking business is currently booming particularly in metropolitan areas where owners spend long days at work or travel frequently.
 The process of hiring one of these professionals should be one that is well thought out and if possible, hired by word of mouth as there is a lot of valuable and reliable information a pet owner can get from referrals.

 Although dog sitters made a decent living, committing to only one or two dogs is likely … Read the rest

 It has been announced today that every Dog owner in England must have their pet microchipped from 2016 onwards.
 In a plan meant to reduce the amount of strays on the streets, the microchips will be encoded with owners details, and those who do not comply with the new law may find themselves slammed with a £500 fine.